gihan-r/gihan-r/README.md

 - 👋 Hi, I’m @gihan-r
 - 👀 I’m interested in photography
-- 🌱 I’m currently learning software engineering @iit
+- 🌱 I’m currently learning computer science @iit
-- 💕 crafted by snelusha with love!

 <!---
 gihan-r/gihan-r is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.